How to Enable Linux on Windows 11 and 10 (WSL 2)

 Set Default Wsl Version To Wsl 2 And Upgrade Linux Distro From Wsl 1 To Wsl 2

-Set default WSL version and convert from WSL 1 to WSL 2
+Set the default WSL version and convert from WSL 1 to WSL 2

 Check Wsl Version Using Powershell Windows 10

-Check WSL version using PowerShell in Windows 10
+Check the WSL version using PowerShell in Windows 10

 SEE ALSO: How to Enable the New Alt+Tab Switcher in Windows 11 (Build 22526 and Newer)?

-With real Linux Kernel, WSL 2 is now almost 20 times faster than WSL 1.
-So, if you are a student or programmer, this is going to be really helpful for you.
-Now, you won’t have to switch to another PC for using Linux apps.
-Besides that, if you are using Windows Terminal, you can launch Ubuntu shell directly from there.
+With a real Linux Kernel, WSL 2 is now almost 20 times faster than WSL 1.
+So, if you are a student or programmer, this is going to be helpful for you.
+Now, you won’t have to switch to another PC to use Linux apps.
+Besides that, if you are using Windows Terminal, you can launch an Ubuntu shell directly from there.
 Integration with Windows Terminal also makes Linux on Windows even a better alternative to Linux virtual machines.

 Editorial Staff